ELTE-Clean/Clean-Administration-Platform/README.md

 ## User Manual

-Users (e.g *Students*, *Instructors*) might be able to see the loaded frontend pages and use them to orchestrate the course.
+Users (e.g *Students*, *Instructors*) are able to see the loaded frontend pages and use them to orchestrate the course.